 Class 14 consists of the priority claim of the Texas Workforce Commission (the "TWC").
-The TWC has filed a proof of claim in the amount of \$26,100.92, all of which, if allowed, is entitled to priority.
-However, the Debtors assert that they do not owe unemployment taxes to the TWC because the persons to which the taxes relate are properly classified as independent contractors, not employees.
+The TWC has filed 2 proofs of claim (claim number 8) in the amount of \$26,100.9 and \$1,267.00 (claim number 14), all of which, if allowed, are entitled to priority.
+However, the Debtors assert that they do not owe unemployment or other taxes to the TWC because the persons to which the taxes relate are properly classified as independent contractors, not employees.
 The Debtors will object to the claim of the TWC.

 If the TWC's claim is allowed, the Debtors will pay the allowed amount of the claim to the TWC at 3% interest in 72 monthly payments.
+If the claims are disallowed, no amounts will be paid to the TWC.

-Payments to Class 14 will start on the fifth day of the first full calendar month following the Effective Date of the Plan.
+Payments to Class 14, if any, will start on the fifth day of the first full calendar month following the entry of a final and non-appealable order on the validity of the claims of the TWC.